Dental Social Media

 Chances are, your dental practice is on social media.
 Chances also are that you are not engaging in social media marketing for dentists appropriately.
 Maybe you have a dull account with whatever social network was popular when you signed up, and you post whatever and whenever you find the time.
 Or maybe you have joined almost every dental social media network and are now spending way too much time and energy trying to keep up.
+In short, your dental practice social media marketing game is not up to the mark.

 As with any form of marketing and advertising, it pays to be strategic on social media, as well.
 You are better off choosing a few dental social media platforms and using them to their full potential.

 Some practices have not yet begun to harness the potential of social media marketing for dentists.
 By spending as little as five hours a week, more than 66 percent of healthcare marketers enjoy enhanced lead generation with social media.
 A well-executed dental social media strategy can improve your search rankings, drive more traffic, and increase conversion rates.

 However, how can you have an effective dental clinic social media marketing strategy when you do not even know which platforms to choose?
-With a plethora of options, it can get overwhelming to determine whether your practice needs to build an online presence using Facebook or Instagram, Twitter or Pinterest.
+With a plethora of options, it can get overwhelming to determine whether your practice needs to build an online presence using Facebook or Instagram, Twitter, or Pinterest.